joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/2k_users.md

    gitlab_rails['redis_password'] = 'Redis Password'

    # Gitaly and GitLab use two shared secrets for authentication, one to authenticate gRPC requests
-   # to Gitaly, and a second stored in /etc/gitlab/gitlab-secrets.json for authentication callbacks from GitLab-Shell to the GitLab internal API.
+   # to Gitaly, and a second for authentication callbacks from GitLab-Shell to the GitLab internal API.
-   # The following must be the same as their respective values
+   # The following two values must be the same as their respective values
    # of the Gitaly setup
    gitlab_rails['gitaly_token'] = 'gitalysecret'
+   gitlab_shell['secret_token'] = 'shellsecret'

    git_data_dirs({
      'default' => { 'gitaly_address' => 'tcp://gitaly1.internal:8075' },